orn8/micro-games/README.md

 * ### microINVADERS
 > Tilt the micro:bit left or right to move the ship, and press B to shoot the enemies.
 Enemies come in waves of 7, each with more health than the one before.

+* ### microRACE
+> Dodge obstacles from ahead by using A and B to move left and right.
+Obstacles spawn and come faster as time moves on.

 # Usage